VEWOXIC/FITS/README.md

 - ⚠ **We find a long standing bug in our code which may affect a wide range of research work.
 Please check the Important Notice section for more information.** We have been actively fixing this bug and rerun all our experiments as well as the baseline models we compared with.
 - We have updated the final results of FITS in this repo.
 Also, the arxiv version of paper is updated.
 - The experiment scripts are updated and logs for FITS are updated.
 - FITS is accepted by **ICLR 2024 as Spotlight presentation**!!!
 We will update the new results in camera ready version.
+- 2024-09-19 FITS reaches 100 GITHUB STARS!!!
+Thanks for the support and recognition of you guys! 🎉🎉🎉

 ## 🚨 Important Update: 2023-12-25 🎄